-The expanded BRT may increase the demand for TOD so people and employers can take advantage of greater modal choice, including transit, biking, and walking.
-More workforce housing in transitaccessible locations or near job hubs will be necessary.
-Housing demand, particularly demand for revitalized or repurposed housing in existing urban areas, may increase slightly.
+The expanded transit system will increase the demand for TOD so people and employers can take advantage of greater modal choice, including transit, biking, and walking.
+More workforce housing in transit-accessible locations or near job hubs will be necessary.
+Housing demand, particularly demand for revitalized or repurposed housing in existing urban areas, will likely increase as this would be the first time in more than 50 years the region has experienced any population growth.
 There will continue to be a need for accessible, affordable housing of all types for the aging population, and improved transit will increase options for dining, entertainment, shopping, healthcare resources, and other essential needs.

-While TRANSIT does not necessarily help drivers (expect increased costs from lack of roadway maintenance), individuals who cannot afford personal vehicles will have greater mobility and can more easily access jobs.
-A transit mobile workforce may encourage companies and other employers to focus on, and prioritize proximity to, transit/BRT during location decisions.
+While TRANSIT does not necessarily help drivers (expect increased costs from lack of roadway maintenance and greater population without capacity expansion), individuals who cannot afford personal vehicles will have greater mobility and can more easily access jobs.
+A transit mobile workforce should encourage companies and other employers to focus on, and prioritize proximity to, transit during location decisions.

-Scenario 4: Transportation with Optimal Technology and Access for All (TOTAL)- Advanced Multimodal Transportation
+Scenario 4: Transportation with Optimal Technology and Access for All (TOTAL)-Advanced Multimodal Transportation

 The fourth scenario, TOTAL, incorporates all projects in the CAR (save highway interchanges) and TRANSIT scenarios.
-Additionally, the TOTAL scenario includes technological advances such as elected smart freeway lanes to autonomous cars and trucks; extra electric vehicle charging ports; and autonomous shuttle buses to improve workers' accessibility to the regional major job hubs and transit hubs.
-The projected 2050 population and employment in TOTAL is about half the decreases of the MAINTAIN and CAR scenarios.
+Additionally, the TOTAL scenario includes technological advances in the form of electric vehicle (EV) charging stations; autonomous vehicle lanes; and the futuristic Hyperloop system and stations.
+The projected 2050 population and employment in TOTAL is based on the same NOACA forecasts used in the other scenarios, plus additional increases as described below.